gokcehan/lf/doc.md

 ## preload (bool) (default false)

-Allow previews to be generated in advance using the `preloader` script as the user navigates through the filesystem.
+Allow previews to be generated in advance using the `previewer` script as the user navigates through the filesystem.

-## preloader (string) (default ``) (not filtered if empty)

-Set the path of a preloader file to preload file previews.
-The file should be executable.
-This is called in the same way as the `previewer` file (see the `previewer` option for more details).
-If the exit code is zero, the output will be cached and displayed by lf without calling the `previewer`.
-Otherwise, the preview will be managed using the `previewer` and `cleaner`.

 ## preserve ([]string) (default `mode`)